-Internal organizational structure
+7. Internal organizational structure

+7.1.
 The Board of Directors and its committees

 The Board of Directors consists of the Chairman, one or more Vice Chairpersons, and the other members.
-With the exception of Mr. Günter von Au, who was Chairman of the Board of Directors at Süd-Chemie AG until 31 March 2012, no non-executive member of the Board of Directors held a senior management position at Clariant Ltd or any current or former Clariant Group company between 2011 and 2016 or has any significant business relationship with Clariant Ltd or any other Clariant Group company.
+None of the non-executive members of the Board of Directors held a senior management position at Clariant Ltd or any current or former Clariant Group company between 2014 and 2017 or has any significant business relationship with Clariant Ltd or any other Clariant Group company.
 The members of the Board of Directors constitute the following committees: